javascript-tutorial/en.javascript.info/2-ui/1-document/09-size-and-scroll/article.md

 2. or `<td>`, `<th>`, `<table>`,
 2. or `<body>`.

-Properties `offsetLeft/offsetTop` provide x/y coordinates relative to its upper-left corner.
+Properties `offsetLeft/offsetTop` provide x/y coordinates relative to `offsetParent` upper-left corner.

 In the example below the inner `<div>` has `<main>` as `offsetParent` and `offsetLeft/offsetTop` shifts from its upper-left corner (`180`):